cea-trust-platform/trust-documentation/doc/source/user_tutorials/salome.md

 ### Advantages of the Python Workflow

 - **Reproducibility:** Scripts document your exact meshing process
-- **Parametric studies:** Easy to modify parameters for sensitivity analysis
+- **Parametric studies:** Parameters can be easily modified for sensitivity analyses
 - **Automation:** Can be integrated into larger workflows
-- **Version control:** Scripts can be tracked with Git or other VCS
+- **Version control:** Scripts can be tracked with Git or other VCS tools
-- **Batch processing:** Generate multiple meshes with different parameters
+- **Batch processing:** Multiple meshes with different parameters can be generated automatically